-There comes a question whether can we use the main part of operator string ($Q$ bonds) to do the directed-loop update and whether such new treatment will make the simulations more efficient?
-The answer is YES!
-We can even use all the operators in operator products to do directed-loop update, which contains both $J$ and $Q$ operators.
-Such consideration will make the simulations more efficient.
+In this article, we propose that we can use the main part of the operator string ($Q$ bonds) to do the directed-loop updates or we can use all the bonds in the operator strings (both $J$ and $Q$ bonds) to do the directed-loop updates.
+The two treatments reduce the autocorrelation time significantly and make the simulations more efficient.

 In the next two sections, we will introduce the general concepts of SSE method and talk about the general treatment of the $JQ_2$ model with magnetic field in the SSE method.